orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 ## Organizing Less Compilation

-I.e, The concept of &#8220;package by features&#8221; dictates the concept of keeping all relevant files of the guests module in one folder.
-This means that all js, less and html files relevant to a certain module &#8211; are placed in the same directory.
+I.e, The concept of &#8220;package by features" dictates the concept of keeping all relevant files of the guests module in one folder.
+This means that all js, less and html files relevant to a certain module - are placed in the same directory.

-The &#8220;guests.ctrl.js&#8221; also holds the guests module configuration.
-This is the point where the module ask to consume any &#8220;common&#8221; services, resources or directives.
+The &#8220;guests.ctrl.js" also holds the guests module configuration.
+This is the point where the module ask to consume any &#8220;common" services, resources or directives.

-A common question that arises is &#8211; how do I get the &#8220;less&#8221; files to be added and compiled each time I create a new file or edit an existing one?
+A common question that arises is - how do I get the &#8220;less" files to be added and compiled each time I create a new file or edit an existing one?

-The answer is quite simple &#8211; I use Grunt.js to automate this process:
+The answer is quite simple - I use Grunt.js to automate this process:

-  1. include any cross application &#8220;less&#8221; dependencies (bootstrap.less, font-awesome.less, variables.less etc..)
+  1. include any cross application &#8220;less" dependencies (bootstrap.less, font-awesome.less, variables.less etc..)
   2. concatenate all less files from anywhere to one temporary file
-  3. for debugging purposes, keep a source map file for each &#8220;less&#8221; file
+  3. for debugging purposes, keep a source map file for each &#8220;less" file
-  4. recompile all when there&#8217;s a change or a new less
+  4. recompile all when there's a change or a new less
   5. finally, output the results to a style.css file
   6. refresh the browser